abrt/faf/README.md

 ---

-**ABRT Analytics collects reports from ABRT and aggregate them.
+**ABRT Analytics collects reports from ABRT and aggregates them.
 Developer or DevOps admin can sort them using number of occurences and see all similar reports.**

 ABRT Analytics collects thousands of reports a day serving needs of three different projects: